Up to 50% off sofas & mattresses — limited‑time deals.

 Assembly 4.6 Straightforward build; reassembly stayed predictable.

-Cooling 3.7 Fine for average users; warmer during long sessions on thicker upholstery.
+Cooling 3.7 Fine for average users; warmer during long sessions in thicker upholstery.

-Comfort 4.2 Lounge-first comfort; upright posture needs a lumbar pillow.
+Comfort 4.2 Lounge-first comfort; upright posture still benefits from a lumbar pillow.

-Durability 4.4 Felt stable; cushions held shape through daily use.
+Durability 4.4 Felt stable; cushions held their shape through daily use.

 Layout Practicality 4.1 Flexible concept, but the deep footprint needs room.